Allergic Conjunctivitis: Fight The Itch With More Than Your Fists

 Applying something cold over the eyes, or cool compresses, is actually a method my mom taught me do when I was younger.
 Not only does the cold help numb the itching, but it also quiets down swelling and inflammation.
 It works quickly and is perfectly safe for your itchy child to do, without the anxiety of putting in any eye drops.

 Antihistamine and mast cell stabilizer medications work on the allergic pathway to help alleviate your symptoms.
 There are options that can be taken orally, affecting your entire body, or applied topically, which quickly affects the specific tissue you need.
-There are also great over-the-counter options, as well as prescription-grade.
+There are also great over-the-counter options, as well as prescription-strength.
 Allergy medication is an appropriate option for people who suffer from chronic or seasonal allergies.
-Pataday allergy eye drops is super effective and easily one of our favorites.
+Pataday allergy eye drops is effective and easily one of our favorites.

 Steroid Eye Drops